 - Spinach baby food is also an option.
 Many stores even carry spinach puree in their freezer section these days.

 - There is a VERY slight scent to these brownies.
 My kids did NOT notice, but I was looking for it and I smelled it fresh from the oven.
 I did not smell it once they cooled, and I could not taste it at all.

 - They keep well, but since they’re so moist I recommend refrigerating them.

-My favorite hidden veggie recipes look like a decadent snack, like my breakfast cookies and healthy donuts with beet puree., But they’re secretly packed with fiber, antioxidants, iron, and other vitamins and minerals associated with spinach.
+My favorite hidden veggie recipes look like a decadent snack.
+You can see that in my breakfast cookies and healthy donuts.
+These recipes are secretly packed with fiber, antioxidants, iron, and other vitamins and minerals.
 It’s the reason I love hidden veggies so much.

 Super Sneaky Spinach Brownies

 Remember to vote this recipe 5 stars – it helps others find the recipe!